External practitioner call

 Studio tutors (BSc and Masters)

-Studio Tutors support design teaching in the BSc Architecture (years 1 and 2) and MA in Urban Design (MA UD).
-They work within a framework of teaching methods and briefs established by design module leaders.
+Studio Tutors support design teaching in the BSc Architecture (Years 1 and 2).
+They work within a framework of briefs and teaching methods established by design module organisers.

 Practice links visitors (MArch)

-Our WSA Practice Link Group supports our unique MArch1 ‘Year of Education in Practice’.
-Practice Links Tutors mentor and offer design guidance to a small group of students, including a virtual office visit to review experience and set goals for self-development in practice.
-As part of this, you will offer tutorial advice, review and assessment for Design in Practice that aims to address real-world design challenges through Live Project teaching.
+ur WSA Practice Link Group supports our MArch 1 ‘Year of Education in Practice’.
+Practice Links Tutors each mentor and guide a small group of students, including a virtual office visit to review experience and set goals for self-development in practice.
+In this role, you will offer design tutorials and carry out reviews and assessment for our Design in Practice module.
+A key aim of this module is to address real-world design challenges through live project teaching.

 Design studios are offered in the third year of our BSc Architecture (RIBA Part I).